ykalidin/be-tools/cloud/kubernetes/helm/README.md

 $ helm delete my-release
 ```

-The command removes all the Kubernetes components associated with the chart
+The command removes all the Kubernetes components associated with the chart.